Staying on track: Why a strong exercise habit matters (especially when life gets in the way)

 Annabel: Life gets in the way (and that’s okay)

-Annabel’s story shows another truth about lasting habits: life will get in the way.
+Annabel’s story shows another truth about lasting habits: life will get in the way but it needn’t be an exercise deal breaker.
 When I bumped into her in the local supermarket during one of her regular class times she said, “I would like to be at my class but it’s just not possible today”.
 She wasn’t missing the class without a reason, she was shopping for her family, something that had come up unexpectedly.

 Annabel has a strong exercise habit, and she usually prioritises her workouts.
 But she also knows that being rigid isn’t realistic.
 Life happens.
 The difference is that she doesn’t use one missed class as a reason to throw in the towel.
 She adjusts, then gets back to it.